 Want an eco-friend little white dress for spring — but don’t think you can afford one?
 You can, if you’ve got $19.95.
-That’s the price of a white recycled fabric dress from H&M’s new Conscious Collection
+That’s the price of a white recycled fabric dress from H&M’s new Conscious Collection, debuting this April.

 The all-white collection of affordable fashions is made with eco-friendly materials like organic cotton, organic linen, recycled polyester, and tencel.
 Many are versatile, basic, minimalist pieces that’ll go with most items in your closet — since, after all, every piece is white.
 According to H&M’s press release, the Conscious Collection will be a semi-permanent feature at its stores, returning at different times during the year in different iterations.

 Prices range from $9.95 for an organic cotton vest to $59.95 for some flouncy recycled fabric dresses.
 Men also get a whole collection of basics, from T-shirt and shorts to blazer and pants.
 A basic white buttondown shirt made of organic cotton will cost just $9.95!
 Plus, H&M has created a kid’s line — though I’m not sure how long the kids will be able to keep the all-white collection white.

 Of course, one does wonder at the labor practices that help keep H&M clothes so affordable — especially considering the fact that H&M made news several times last year — for cutting up perfectly good clothing, selling non-organic cotton clothes as organic, and getting its clothes from sweatshops — one of which caught fire, killing 21 workers.
 After each of those incidents, H&M has promised to do better.
 Are you willing to give H&M a second (or fourth, depending on how you look at it) chance?